3-loop 3PI effective action for 3D SU(3) QCD: Divergences and Regularization

 Lastly, we must subtract something with the same NLO ``propagator'' behavior remaining in \Eq{eq:linandlog}.
 Naively, we could do this by defining

 with $\Pi^{\text{B}(1,\epsilon)}_{\alpha\beta}(p)$ and $\Pi^{\text{B}(1,\epsilon)}$ defined by Eqs.~(\ref{eq:Pi1emunu}) and (\ref{eq:Pi1e}), and then ``adding and subtracting'' the following diagram:

 The problem is that, as the above equation shows, the diagram is not only UV divergent (as expected, with coefficient ${\cal A}$ which we give below), but also IR divergent (with coefficient ${\cal B}$, whose exact value will not be relevant).
-By including this diagram, we would be introducing an IR divergence where there is not one already.
-Rather, we will define an appropriately regulated self-energy corrected propagator,
+If we add and subtract this diagram, we will cause an IR divergence where none should appear.
+Instead, we will add and subtract an appropriately regulated self-energy corrected propagator,

 so that the integration in

 can still be performed analytically in DR. Upon integration, this diagram has the following form:

 The coefficient that multiplies the UV $1/\epsilon$,